p4ali/Notes/coursera/proglang_ruby.md

 * Programming Ruby 1.9 The progmatic Programmers' Guide

 ## Ruby
-* Puer object-oriented: all values are objects (even numbers)
+* Puer object-oriented: everything is an object (even numbers)
 * Class-based: every object has a class that determines behavior
  * like java, unlike javascript
  * Mixins